UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### GATK

+The Genome Analysis Toolkit or GATK is a software package developed at the Broad Institute to analyze high-throughput sequencing data.

 Version 4 of GATK is BSD-licensed so does not require a group to control access to the software.